HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/automation/dx-oidc-automation.md

 vi /opt/HCL/wp_profile/ConfigEngine/properties/oidc-config.properties
 ```

-Copy the following content and ensure you provided values for the placeholders before you save it.
+Copy the following content and ensure you provided values for the placeholders before saving.

 ```properties
 oidc.clientId=<YOUR_CLIENT_ID>